 The Dog Hut

-Help support our new charity.
+Help support our NOT FOR PROFIT organisation.

 Most of the feral cats and kittens suffer with upper respiratory infections.
 The nose, mouth and throat is very sensitive and easily infected by a variety of bacteria and viruses.
 Once infected most deteriorate rapidly, can contract secondary bacterial infections suffer for long periods and eventually may die if not treated.